-It has already been three years since the Czech Republic adopted “Czechia” as its official and shortened geographical name in the English language.
+Prague, Czech Republic – It has already been more than five years since the Czech Republic adopted “Czechia” as its official and shortened geographical name in English.
 But has it caught on with the general public?

 To make sure, I did a little experiment of my own to see if anyone refers to it as Czechia.
 I showed colleagues, friends and acquaintances a picture of the Czech flag and simply asked “What country does this flag belong to?”
 All of them replied “the Czech Republic”.